Menu

 This vegan-friendly gelato shop has a terrific lineup of creamy vegan ice creams and sorbets — isn’t it so lovely to have both options?

-Vegan Shops & Markets in Prague
+Vegan Markets in Prague

 There aren’t too many cities in the world where you can find a vegan market — in Prague; you’ll find more than one!